microsoft/WhatTheHack/001-IntroToKubernetes/Coach/03-k8sintro.md

 	- The CLI should be used to create the cluster to give the most realistic experience.
 	- Cluster names should be unique within the subscription.
 	- Here’s an example command that creates a cluster named **wth-aks02-poc** in resource group **wth-rg02-poc:** using basic networking, managed identity, 3 nodes in separate availability zones and an attached ACR:
-		- `az aks create --location eastus --name wth-aks02-poc --node-count 3  --no-ssh-key --resource-group wth-rg02-poc --zones 1 2 3 –enable-managed-identity –attach-acr <acrname>`
+		- `az aks create --location eastus --name wth-aks02-poc --node-count 3  --no-ssh-key --resource-group wth-rg02-poc --zones 1 2 3 --enable-managed-identity --attach-acr <acrname>`
     - Documentation on installing AKS can be found here:
 		- [Portal](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal)
 		- [CLI](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough)